hexawyz/Exo/ReadMe.md

 Other than being slow and consuming a huge chunk of your RAM for nothing, those applications are more often than not somewhat unstable, and can have undesired behavior such as random updates or invisible crashes.
 (Do you really need 5 unstable chrome processes to manage a mouse?)

 As the author of Exo, I believe (and by now, have mostly proven 😄) that it is possible to do a much better job than this on all aspects.
 Exo is designed and architected with this in mind, and aims to provide a Windows service that will detect and operate on your device by being mindful of system resources.
-(Currently about 30 MB and mostly no CPU usage)
+(Expect between 20 and 40 MB depending on your configuration, and mostly no CPU usage)

 # Supported features